Florida Registered Agent

 Florida Annual Reports and Taxes

-All business entities are required by law to file an Annual Report with the Division of Corporations.
+The Florida Annual Report updates (or simply confirms) the information the Florida Division of Corporations has on file for your business.
+Note that all business entities are required by law to file an Annual Report with the Division of Corporations.

 Florida Annual Report Facts

 |Due Date||May 1|